 Check out this comprehensive guide to men’s T-shirts.
-A basic staple that every man should have in their wardrobe arsenal, and, we’re going to show you how to wear them in style.
+These are a basic staple that every man should have in their wardrobe.
+We’re going to show you the best T-shirts to own and how to wear them in style.

 When you look in your wardrobe, you’ll probably be bombarded by the number of T-shirts that you actually own.
 The great thing about T-shirts is that they are probably the most versatile and easily worn piece of clothing that any man can own.
 With a variety of colours and styles available to you, it’s easy to get a little sidetracked when you’re in the market for a fresh tee.